abdulganiyy/slackbot/README.md

-## Knowledge base Slackbot example
+## A slackbolt for getting all users info

 This is a demo Slack bot built using Slack's [Bolt APIs](https://slack.dev/bolt-js/tutorial/getting-started)